 This manger craft for kids is not only a great Christmas craft, but it’s such a simple craft for toddlers that it can be used year-round when you’re sharing Jesus with your littles.

-Over the years, I’ve found that using different approaches works well to really drive in the importance of making Christ a priority in your home; we watch great Christ-centered Christmas movies, read Christ-centered books, complete fun crafts, work on themed printables.
+Over the years, I’ve found that using different approaches works well to really drive in the importance of making Christ a priority in your home; we watch great Christ-centered Christmas movies, read Christ-centered books, complete fun crafts, work on holiday-themed printables.

 Whatever you choose, be sure that it’s fun for your kids!
 Don’t make choosing Christ a complicated deed.